If playing with deep stacks (150bb+) makes you feel anxious or confused, this article will make your life easier.

 Preflop Bet Sizings

-When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100bb deep.
-If you normally raise to 2.5 big blind, raise to 2.5 big blind.
+When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100 big blinds deep.
+If you normally raise to 2.5 big blinds, raise to 2.5 big blinds.
 If you normally raise to 4 big blinds, raise to 4 big blinds.
 And so on.

-Your 3-bet sizes also be the same when you’re in position.
+Your 3-bet sizes should also be the same when you’re in position.
 When you are the 3-bettor in position, you will have a huge advantage throughout the hand because you always get to act last.
 This means that you do not need to change your 3-bet sizing because you actually want your opponent to get to the flop with a wide range in a high stack-to-pot ratio situation.
 This situation will be very hard for him to navigate postflop.

 When you 3-bet in position, you don’t need to change your range at all.
 It’s your out of position opponent that has to make big adjustments.